 I then made the sample 50% smaller resulting in another effect.
 In the original sample the pleats were more spaced, smaller and further apart.
 In the bigger scale the pleats are closer and bigger, making the sample stronger. the smaller scale has less repeats and is less effective as the pleats have less movement.

 I then experimented using the map of Spain with my new found fabric manipulation.
 I was working with the idea of Spain shrinking – representing the present tensions with Catalonia declaring independence.
-This also fits in with my theme.
-I really like the colours of the map and the print. working with the map of Spain made me feel closer to my memories of my holiday as a teen – This reminded me of working with place ( exercise 2.6 and exercise 1.2).
+This also fits in with my theme,except would probably change some of the colours to my chosen colour pallet, even so I still like the colours of the map and the print. working with the map of Spain made me feel closer to my memories of my holiday as a teen – This reminded me of working with place ( exercise 2.6 and exercise 1.2).

 More samples experimenting with similar techniques.
 I cant decided which one works best as although similar they are both so different.